deiga/Bachelor-thesis-NCD-2013/README.md

-#Bachelor Thesis 2013
+#Normalisoitu Pakkausetäisyys

-Repo for my Bachelors Thesis on NCD
+This repository is for the creation of my Bachelors Thesis on Normalized Compression Distance